Manchester Pedestrian Accidents Attorney Discusses Your Rights After an Injury

 - Other damages incurred as a result of the incident

-From there, the defendant named in your case will have an opportunity to file an answer to your pedestrian accident claim.
+The defendant named in your case will have an opportunity to file an answer to your pedestrian accident claim.
 The defendant will either affirm or deny your allegations and may raise defenses or counterclaims.
 One common affirmative defense often invoked in a pedestrian accident case is known as “comparative fault.”
 This concept is used when an injured plaintiff actually contributed to their own injuries either by failing to exercise caution or otherwise inviting danger upon himself.
 If the court finds that the plaintiff contributed to their own pedestrian accident, either by failing to exercise caution in a roadway or for some other reason, it may reduce and adjust the ultimate judgment amount in proportion to the plaintiff’s contribution.

 Contact a Manchester Pedestrian Accidents Attorney Today